 So, I sit.

-I hold still.
-I refuse to think on pressing matters.
+I hold still and I refuse to think on pressing matters.
 I watch my garden grow.
 I watch a sunrise or sunset.
-I watch the wind blow.
-I silence my going.
+I listen to the wind blow and I silence my going.
 I silence my doing.
-I only sit.
-I breathe.
-I feel.
-I listen.

 He comes.
 He sits.
 We wait.